jaysampath/bank-service-application/README.md

 Note:

 You should not use any database.
-You have to use only files for storing the information like balance, transactions etc. The type of file is your choice, it can be a text file , json file etc.
+You have to use only files for storing the information like customer details, transactions etc. The type of file is your choice, it can be a text file , json file etc.

 You have to use only the console for inputting and outputting the info either it could be Eclipse or IntelliJ.
 No frontend, API’s etc. Only the console